Fall Curb Appeal Ideas to Help You Sell Your House This Season

 For many people, fall is the time to break out the decor.
 From Halloween decorations to seasonal fare, there’s no end to the possibilities.
 Normally, you’d be well within your rights as the homeowner to decorate however you wish.
 That said, when you’re getting ready to sell, it’s important to keep your choice of decor more neutral.

-The logic behind this ask is simple: when your home is on the market you want to appeal to the most buyers possible.
+The logic behind this ask is simple: when your home is on the market, you want to appeal to the most buyers possible.
 After all, the more buyers who like your home, the better your chances of getting an offer.
-Neutral decor will appeal to the vast majority of buyers while more personalized decor may turn some people off.
+The neutral decor will appeal to the vast majority of buyers, while more personalized decor may turn some people off.